Health Plan Benefits

 Employee Out-of-Pocket Costs

 Depending on your health plan, you may have a co-payment or deductible associated with the services you seek.
 It is important to understand the guidelines of your particular plan prior to the birth.
-To find out what's covered under each medical plan option, check out the plan summary for the Purdue Incentive Plan, the Purdue Copay Plan , or the Purdue Choice Fund with HSA .
-You can also visit the Staff Benefits Medical Coverage page for more detailed information on each health plan.
+To find out what's covered under each medical plan option, check out the plan summary on each health plan by visiting the Staff Benefits Medical Coverage page.

 Pre-certification for birth